MdsifatHossain/Apache-Server-Configuration-in-RedHat-Linux/README.md

-# Apache-Server-Configuration in RedHat Linu
+# Apache-Server-Configuration in RedHat Linux
 ##### Based on Redhat Enterprise Linux 8

 ### What is an apache server?